atp800/wildatlas/src/content/travel/travel-without-paying-for-luggage.md

 I haven’t covered toiletries or electronics much here because they vary so much between people.
 I’ll just remind you that you are going to a country.
 Even if your destination is somewhere remote, the airport you land at will have shops, or at least shops nearby, and you can buy almost any toiletries abroad; so save your liquid allowance for things where you like specific products or brands, like makeup.

 Lastly, don't stress too much.
-There's a lot of luck involved, but I've found it actually pretty rare that bags are measured, even by budget airlines, and I've never seen on get weighed.
-Often there isn't even a weight limit fro personal items, only a size limit can get away with a lot of the staff aren't being overly rigid.
+There's a lot of luck involved, but I've found it actually pretty rare that bags are measured, even by budget airlines, and I've never seen one get weighed.
+Often there isn't even a weight limit for personal items; only a size limit.
+You can honestly get away with a lot if the staff aren't being overly rigid.